Gunung Lang Recreational Park, Ipoh - travelswithsun

 Rabbits At Gunung Lang Recreational Park - Photo by Travelswithsun

 You can also just feed the fish in the lake.
-This smaller lake at the far end of Gunung Lang Recreational Park is pretty but this area is not well maintained.
+This smaller lake at the far end of the park is pretty but this area is not well maintained.

 Entrance Of Pavilion Petting Zoo At Gunung Lang - Photo by Travelswithsun

 However, there is currently a newer petting zoo called Pavilion Petting Zoo outside of the park.
-The zoo is at the far right of the Gunung Lang jetty with its own parking.
+The zoo is at the far right of the jetty with its own parking lot.

-Fees are separate too and inexpensive.
+Fees are separate too and inexpensive (under RM10 per person if you’re Malaysian).
 Opening hours for this zoo are 10am to 6pm every day.
+They are closed on Tuesdays.

 Food for the animals is sold separately (RM2/packet) inside the indoor section of the zoo.